Post: Professor in Comparative Politics, Professorial Fellow, Nuffield College, Harassment Officer

 Prof. Gwendolyn Sasse (MSc PhD (LSE))

-Post: University Reader in the Comparative Politics of Central and Eastern Europe, Professorial Fellow, Nuffield College
+Post: University Reader in the Comparative Politics of Central and Eastern Europe, Professorial Fellow, Nuffield College, Harassment Officer

 Research Areas and Interests

 Post-Communist Transitions, Comparative Democratisation; Ethnic Conflicts; Minority Rights; EU Eastward Enlargement; EU Conditionality; Migration in Europe, Diaspora Politics; Contemporary Art and Politics